Apple Watch stuck on verifying or preparing watchOS update? Let’s fix it.

 So check your phone and watch to see if you need to enter your passcode.

-I’ve personally had a lot of problems with updating my Apple Watch due to passcode issues, so I now turn my passcode off before I begin any watchOS update.
+I’ve had many problems updating my Apple Watch due to passcode issues, so I now turn my passcode off before I begin any watchOS update.
 If you want to do this too, go to the Watch app > My Watch > Passcode and temporarily turn it off.

 #2 Make sure your iPhone is nearby